-- Children are involved in democratic processes such as the election of school council representatives and house captains and class monitors. - The daily act of collective worship is linked to Christian Values including values such as 'Justice' which explore themes surrounding democracy. - Children in Upper KS2 study democracy in modern Britain through the PSHCE curriculum and reference is made to elected governments in other key stages. - Children know that they are valued and have a voice and they know they will be listened to. - Children are involved in the recruitment and appointment of new staff.
+- Children are involved in democratic processes such as the election of school council representatives, house captains and class monitors.
+Children vote through the Smart School Councils interactive system to make decisions on larger school issues. - Children explore issues such as justice and democracy through collective worship. - Children in KS2 study democracy in modern Britain through the PSHE curriculum and reference is made to elected governments in other key stages. - Children know that they are valued and have a voice and they know they will be listened to. - Children are involved in the recruitment and appointment of new staff.